mascaldotfr/CoRT/deploy/README.vps.md

 # Deploying CoRT on a VPS

-This one is target at people very comfy with hosting things.
-This also roughly how https://cort.thebus.top works.
+This one is targeted at people very comfy with hosting things.
+This is also roughly how https://cort.thebus.top works.
 Unlike the other hosting docs, we're here using the development version.

 ## At first, be patient